DavidJohnGee/clicrud/README.md

 #clicrud
-This Python library has been built by Brocade, specifically tuned for Brocade CLI (tested on ICX, MLX, CER_CES)
+This Python library has been built by Brocade, specifically tuned for Brocade CLI (tested on ICX, MLX, CER_CES, vRouter)

 This Python Library takes a single, list or file based list of CLI commands and generates both programmatic output as well as file based output.
 Output can be human readable or can be in JSON, where the key is the command